 This product requires you to pay attention to the part you buy (there are multiple versions and how you are going to install your cabinet lock.
 One part is meant for when a lock is installed on the left and the other part for when the lock is installed on the right.

-We love this keyless cabinet lock and have used it in many schools and offices.
+We love this keyless cabinet lock and have installed many in schools and offices as part of our business services.
 It’s especially useful when combined with the Timberline double door latch.
 This electronic cam lock with the dual door latch is rugged enough to withstand heavy use and perfect for school and office applications.

 Hidden Cabinet Door Locks